SixArm/sixarm_unix_shell_scripts/README.md

  * `macbook-pro-retina-screen-manufacturer`: Show the manfactured id on a Macbook Pro Retina.

+### Spotlight on OSX

+ * `spotlight-reindex`: Trigger Spotlight to reindex of all files on the drive.
+ * `spotlight-usage`: Show the current Spotlight system resource usage.

 ### SixArm Setup

  * `openssl-req-new-key-pem-for-sixarm`: OpenSSL script to generate a new key file for SixArm.com